pea-222/pea-222.github.io/0md-html.md

 subtitle: Slowly getting better...
 ---

-The Markdown/HTML assignment was my second go at using GitHub (to look at my first attempt, take a look at the [github](https://pea-222.github.io/0github/) page!), and I can proudly say that it was a lot better that then first time.
+The Markdown/HTML assignment was my second go at using GitHub (to look at my first attempt, take a look at the [github](https://pea-222.github.io/0github/) page!), and I can proudly say that it was a lot better than the first time.

  I created this page here using Markdown and HTML language.